Colorless-Green-Ideas/MaterialDjango/docs/source/intro.rst

 We vendor polymer elements for import from ``PolymerElements/paper-elements`` and ``PolymerElements/iron-elements``.
 Approximate versions specified in our `bower.json <https://github.com/Colorless-Green-Ideas/MaterialDjango/blob/master/bower.json>`_.
 If you'd like another suite added to our vendoring file an issue on github.

-We also ship widgets for use in dajngo forms.
+We also ship widgets for use in Django forms.

 Usage
 =====